-Binance launches Venus, which it calls an “independent, regional version” of Facebook’s Libra – TechCrunch
+Binance launches Venus, which it calls an ‘independent, regional version’ of Facebook’s Libra – TechCrunch

 While Libra’s goal is to create a global digital currency that allows people to avoid the fees associated with credit cards and remittance services, Binance says Venus’ objective is to enable developing countries to “have more financial autonomy” and “protect their financial security” by helping them create new digital currencies.

 But on Twitter, Binance founder and CEO Changpeng Zhao clarified that the exchange is not positioning Venus as a rival to Libra.
-In a response to a tweet that said “Binance is ready to dominate the world by launching Project ‘Venus’ and rival Facebook’s Libra by developing localized stablecoins worldwide,” Zhao wrote “Pushing adoption, yes.
+In response to a tweet that said “Binance is ready to dominate the world by launching Project ‘Venus’ and rival Facebook’s Libra by developing localized stablecoins worldwide,” Zhao wrote “Pushing adoption, yes.
 Domination, no. Always happy to co-exist.
 In fact, this should help Libra, if you think about it.
 Will leave it at that.”

 Pushing adoption, yes.
 Domination, no. Always happy to co-exist.